valexandrov/webpage/team/index.md

 ---

 # <i class="fas fa-users"></i>Team
 Thank you for being interested in our research!
-Our work in Alexandrov Research Group is based on Shared knowledge and skills, an optimistic, can-do attitude, and mutual respect.
+Our work in Alexandrov Research Group is based on shared knowledge and skills, an optimistic, can-do attitude, and mutual respect.

 {% include section.html %}